ocharoh1/CROWDSOURCE-INVESTMENT-APP/README.md

-# Crowdspace
+# CROWDSOURCE INVESTMENT WEB APPLICATION

-Crowdspace is a full-stack web application that connects innovative entrepreneurs with visionary investors.
+Crowdsource is a full-stack web application that connects innovative entrepreneurs with visionary investors.
 It provides a platform for users to browse, submit, and interact with groundbreaking ideas across various industries.

 ## Features
 * User authentication (login and registration)